-Under PBC, we plot the phase diagrams of these three quantities on the $W-h$ parameter plane.
-The results are displayed in Figs. \ref{figS4}(a-c).
-According to the value of $\eta$, the parameter plane can be divided into three regions, as shown in Fig. \ref{figS4}(c).
+Under the PBC, we plot the localization phase diagrams of these three quantities on the $W$-$h$ parameter plane, as displayed in Figs. \ref{figS5}(a-c), respectively.
+According to the value of $\eta$, the parameter plane can be divided into three regions, as shown in Fig. \ref{figS5}(c).
 In Region I, $\eta \approx 0$, while $\overline{\text{IPR}} \approx 0$ and $\overline{\text{NPR}} \approx 1$, corresponding to a pure extended phase.
-Both Region II and Region III exhibit finite $\eta$, with the overall values of $\eta$ in Region II being larger than those in Region III, indicating that both are mixed phases but with distinct localization features.
-To determine the localization properties of Regions II and III, we select several representative parameter points for a detailed analysis.
+Both Region II and Region III exhibit finite $\eta$, with the overall values of $\eta$ in Region II being larger than those in Region III.
+The results indicate that both Regions II and III are mixed phases but with distinct localization features.
+To determine the localization properties in these two regions, we select several representative parameter points for detailed analysis.
 For Region II, we calculate the eigenvalues and eigenstates at $W = h = 1$.
-The resulting complex energy spectrum is shown in Fig. \ref{figS4}(d1).
-The fractal dimension $D_f$ of each eigenstate reveals that there is a mobility ring in the complex spectrum, separating extended states with non-zero winding number from localized states with zero winding number.
-The spatial profiles of an extended state and a localized state are displayed in Fig. \ref{figS4}(d2).
-The former is delocalized across the whole lattice, whereas the latter is localized to a small number of lattice sites.
-As shown in Fig. \ref{figS4}(d3), finite-size scaling of these two states shows that their fractal dimensions approach $D_f = 1$ and $D_f = 0$ in the thermodynamic limit, respectively, confirming their extended and localized character.
-Moreover, for a strip-shaped subregion inside Region II, we analyze another representative point $W=2.5, h=2.7$ and observe completely consistent features, as shown in Figs. \ref{figS4}(e1-e3).
+The resulting complex energy spectrum is shown in Fig. \ref{figS5}(d1).
+The fractal dimension $D_f$ of each eigenstate reveals that there is a mobility ring in the complex energy spectrum, separating extended states with non-zero winding number from localized states with zero winding number.
+The spatial profiles of an extended state and a localized state are displayed in Fig. \ref{figS5}(d2).
+The former is delocalized across the whole lattice, whereas the latter is localized.
+As shown in Fig. \ref{figS5}(d3), the finite-size scaling shows that their fractal dimensions approach $D_f = 1$ and $D_f = 0$ in the thermodynamic limit, respectively, confirming their localization characters.
+Moreover, for a strip-shaped subregion inside Region II, we consider another representative point at $W=2.5$ and $h=2.7$ with consistent features, as shown in Figs. \ref{figS5}(e1-e3).
 Therefore, Region II is identified as a mixed phase in which extended and localized states coexist.
-For Region III, we choose the representative parameters $W=2.5, h=1$.
-The corresponding complex spectrum, presented in Fig. \ref{figS4}(f1), also exhibits a mobility ring that separates critical states with non-zero winding number from localized states with zero winding number.
-Their distributions of wave-function are shown in Fig. \ref{figS4}(f2).
-The wave function of critical state exhibit self-similar fractal structure, while the localized state remain highly localized.
-In Fig. \ref{figS4}(f3) we display five eigenstates belonging to the non-zero winding part of the spectrum.
+For Region III, we choose the representative parameters $W=2.5$ and $h=1$, with the complex energy spectrum shown in Fig. \ref{figS5}(f1), which exhibits a mobility ring separating critical states with non-zero winding number from localized states with zero winding number.
+The distributions of typical wavefunctions are shown in Fig. \ref{figS5}(f2), where the wavefunction of a critical state exhibits the self-similar fractal structure.
+In Fig. \ref{figS5}(f3), we display five eigenstates belonging to the non-zero winding part of the spectrum.
 Their spatial profiles are essentially identical.
-All of them are skin to some particular interfaces while simultaneously showing fractal features.
-Hence, these critical states with non-zero winding numbers are identified as skin critical states.
-Finite-size analysis yields fractal dimensions of approximately $D_f \approx 0.2$ and $D_f=0$ for the two types of states in the thermodynamic limit, respectively as shown in Fig. \ref{figS4}(f4), confirming that Region III is a mixed phase of critical and localized states.
+All of them are skinned to some particular interfaces while simultaneously showing multifractal features, identified as the skin critical states.
+Finite-size analysis in Fig. \ref{figS5}(f4) yields the fractal dimensions $D_f \approx 0.2$ and $D_f\approx0$ for the skin critical state and the localized state in the thermodynamic limit, which confirms that Region III is a mixed phase of skin critical and localized states.